rfwlab/rfw/docs/articles/guide/multiplayer.md

 # Multiplayer

-## Why

-Real-time games often need to keep client state in sync with a server while hiding network jitter.
-The `netcode` package layers snapshot interpolation and command queues on top of the existing WebSocket channel.
+The **netcode** package helps real-time games synchronize client and server state while hiding network jitter.
+It layers snapshot interpolation and command queues on top of WebSocket channels.

-## When to use
+## When to Use

-Use `netcode` when multiple clients interact with shared state that must stay authoritative on the server.
-It is not intended for large persistent worlds.
+Use `netcode` when multiple clients interact with shared state that must remain authoritative on the server.
+It’s intended for small to medium games, not large persistent worlds.

 ## Setup

-1. Register a `netcode.Server` as a host component and start broadcasting snapshots.
+1. Register a `netcode.Server` as a host component and broadcast snapshots.
-2. Create a `netcode.Client` inside your Wasm component to enqueue commands and interpolate snapshots.
-The handler registration opens the WebSocket and subscribes to server snapshots automatically.
+2. Create a `netcode.Client` in your Wasm component to enqueue commands and interpolate snapshots.
+The client connects automatically and subscribes to updates.
-3. Call `Flush` on a fixed interval to send queued commands before reading the interpolated state.
+3. Call `Flush` on a fixed interval to send commands and update state.

-## Message formats
+## Message Formats

-### Commands → server
+### Commands → Server

 ```json
 {